Rotterdam school of Management, Erasmus University compact logo

 Curriculum Vitae

-Marta Szymanowska is an Associate Professor of Finance at the Rotterdam School of Management, Erasmus University, and the Associate Professor of the Erasmus Initiative “Dynamics of Inclusive Prosperity”.
+Marta Szymanowska is a Professor of Macro-Finance and Philosophy of Finance at the Rotterdam School of Management, Erasmus University, and the Erasmus Initiative “Dynamics of Inclusive Prosperity”.

 Her research interests focus on asset pricing and philosophy of finance.
 She is interested in understanding the nature of macroeconomic risks, the relation between financial markets and the real economy with a particular focus on the global commodity markets, and the role of finance in fostering inclusive prosperity.